ml-explore/mlx/docs/src/dev/extensions.rst

 This operation now handles the following:

 #.
-Upcast inputs and resolve the the output data type.
+Upcast inputs and resolve the output data type.
 #.
 Broadcast the inputs and resolve the output shape.
 #.
 Construct the primitive :class:`Axpby` using the given stream, ``alpha``, and ``beta``.
 #.
 Construct the output :class:`array` using the primitive and the inputs.